Ceddddddd/Ai-Speech-Project/README.md

 - **Question Answering**: Users can ask questions related to the transcript.
 - **Summarization**: Provide a concise summary of the transcribed text.
 - **User Authentication**: Basic login and registration system for secure access.
-- **Security**: Django have built-in protections against common attacks, i ensure that all forms have CSRF protection and SQL injection immunity
+- **Security**: Django have built-in protections against common attacks, i ensure that all forms have CSRF protection and SQL injection immunity.
+The sample is also HTTP secured and Cross Origin Resource sharing only allows the given sub domain

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript